 Click here to view video.

 Dentists, or Doctors of Dental Medicine (DM), or Doctors of Dental Surgery (DDS), diagnose and treat problems of the teeth and tissues of the mouth.
-Dentists are artists as well as scientists; to brighten one tooth or realign an entire jaw, dentists must have an artist’s aesthetic sense to help their
+Dentists are artists as well as scientists; to brighten one tooth or realign an entire jaw, dentists must have an artist’s aesthetic sense to help their patients look their best.

 Most dentists are “solo practitioners,” meaning they own their own businesses and work alone or with a small staff.
 Some dentists have partners, and a few work for other dentists as associate dentists.
 Dentists usually work with a dental hygienist, dental assistant, or nurse.